 The Coalfields Food Insecurity Response Fund Phase 2 is now open for new applications to tackle food poverty.
 Due to exceptional demand in Phase 1, the Trust has decided to relaunch the fund with another allocation of £100,000.

 This is a rolling application process, with no application deadline.
 Decisions will be made on a weekly basis, and the programme will close when all funds have been allocated.

 Those who received funds in Phase 1 can apply again if your monitoring report is complete and/or you have less than £250 e-Voucher credit left.

 Examples of the type of services who can receive support are (please note this list is not exhaustive):

 - Food parcels schemes

 - Meal preparation services (such as packed lunches, meals on wheels, soup kitchens etc.)

-In regards to Nottingham city, the nearest Company Shop is located in Long Eaton (see full address and opening times here).
-Eligible coalfield wards in Nottingham are Bestwood, Bulwell and Bulwell Forest.
-Slightly further afield in Nottinghamshire, Broxtowe, Gedling, Bassetlaw, Ashfield and Mansfield are also referenced.
+Grants are awarded to organisations in the top 30% most deprived former coalfield areas.
+Eligible coalfield wards in Nottingham city are Bestwood, Bulwell and Bulwell Forest.
+Areas in Broxtowe, Gedling, Bassetlaw, Newark and Sherwood, Ashfield and Mansfield are also referenced.
 To see a full list of all eligible wards in the East Midlands, click here.

 For more information and to apply, click here.